Question:

 Often glamorized in street culture and misunderstood by the public, sherm is one of the most dangerous and deceptive drugs on the market.
+Sherm use is particularly prevalent in urban areas, where drug-related issues are more visible.
 Typically referring to cigarettes or joints dipped in PCP, sherm creates a high that’s intense, unpredictable, and deeply destructive.
+Sherm and related drugs are often discussed using coded language and slang, making it difficult for outsiders such as parents and educators to recognize when someone is using sherm.
 Though the slang may vary—wet, fry, dipstick—the dangers remain the same: aggression, hallucinations, dissociation, and long-term brain damage.
 Understanding what sherm is and how it affects the mind and body is the first step toward protecting yourself or a loved one from its devastating consequences.

 What Is Sherm?

-Sherm is drug slang for dipping either cigarettes or “joints” (marijuana cigarettes) in phencyclidine (PCP) or embalming fluid and then smoking it.
-However, most sherm use PCP.
+Sherm is drug slang for dipping either cigarettes or marijuana joints in phencyclidine (PCP) or embalming fluid and then smoking it.
+However, most sherm involves the use of PCP, often resulting in marijuana joints or cigarettes laced with this dangerous substance.

-Known as “angel dust” on the street, PCP is a lab-made anaesthetic that can cause intense hallucinations, aggression, paranoia, and dissociation.
+Known as “angel dust” on the street, PCP is a hallucinogenic drug and a dissociative hallucinogen.
+It is a lab-made anesthetic that can cause intense hallucinations, aggression, paranoia, and dissociation.
 It’s classified as a Schedule II Controlled Substance, meaning smoking sherm is highly illegal, as well as highly addictive.
 Once the body has become used to sherm, painful and dangerous withdrawal symptoms ensue when a person tries to stop using it.
 Long-term, it can even lead to brain damage, making sherm a particularly nasty drug.

 Street Names for Sherm